gSchool/glearn-cli/app/cmd/embeds/walkthrough/01-example-unit/01-configuration.md

 ## Setting Title

 You'll notice the title is not configured in the front matter- it is always derived from the first h1 header in the content file.
+If none can be found, the file name defines the title.

 ### !end-callout

 ## Tracking configuration in a file

-After you ran `learn preview .` you may notice a new file in the root of the walkthrough directory named `autoconfig.yaml`.
-The yaml frontmatter on each file sets the values within this file.
+After you ran `learn preview .` you'll see a new file in the root of the walkthrough directory named `autoconfig.yaml`.
+The yaml frontmatter at the top of each file sets the values for the `autoconfig.yaml` content files.

-You can see the format and more information on configuration options by running
+You can see the format and more information for configuration options by running
 ```
 learn md cfy -o
 ```